-We consider the communities in and around our As I conclude, let me take this opportunity to thank operational areas as our key stakeholders and partners every stakeholder and request your continued faith and confidence in us.
-Looking ahead, I am confident that for sustainable growth.
-As a part of our core values, we nurture a positive relationship with them, and are EPQL will continue delivering on all its stated always exploring ways to improve their lives and commitments across financial, operational and ESG livelihoods.
-In 2023 we continued to make a positive metrics, building upon our contributions to Pakistan's impact on the communities by investing in initiatives energy security and economic prosperity while aimed at improving socio-economic conditions. investing in human capital and community welfare Technical training programs, healthcare facilities, basic enriching the lives of thousands of people. infrastructure development, and the expansion of educational and health programs further reinforced our commitment to the upliftment of local communities.
+We consider the communities in and around our operational areas as our key stakeholders and partners for sustainable growth.
+As a part of our core values, we nurture a positive relationship with them, and are always exploring ways to improve their lives and livelihoods.
+In 2023 we continued to make a positive impact on the communities by investing in initiatives aimed at improving socio-economic conditions.
+Technical training programs, healthcare facilities, basic infrastructure development, and the expansion of educational and health programs further reinforced our commitment to the upliftment of local communities.